 You may have an eating disorder if you find yourself described here.
 You might find that you're struggling with disordered eating instead.

-Eating Disorders: Anorexia Nervosa is a serious, potentially life-threatening eating disorder characterized by self-starvation and excessive weight loss.
-You may have anorexia if you have missed you period, you obsess about being thin, or you skip meals and avoid food related social situations.
+Anorexia Nervosa is a serious, potentially life-threatening eating disorder characterized by self-starvation and excessive weight loss.
+You may have anorexia if you have missed your period, you obsess about being thin, or you skip meals and avoid food related social situations.

 Bulimia Nervosa is also a potentially life-threatening eating disorder characterized by a cycle of binge eating and compensatory behaviors such as self-induced vomiting, laxative abuse, or exercise in an ineffective attempt to compensate for binge.